 History is full of tall tales and tricks!
 Discover how myths are made to look like reality, how cabinets of curiosity transformed into modern museums, and try to break world records as we ask campers to believe it or not!

 Have you ever wondered what MOSH is like behind the scenes?
 Do you want to learn what it takes to run a museum?
 Campers will learn to host an Extreme Science Show, find out how the Planetarium works, investigate how exhibits are built, and more as we discover everything there is to know about MOSH!

 July 12-16: Age of Exploration

 Join MOSH and dive deep into Humanity’s legacy of exploration and discovery.
 From our first steps out of Africa to the Moon, Mars, and beyond, learn all about the challenges and feats of exploration throughout history that have shaped our world.

 Learn how science and the environment go hand in hand and conduct experiments that reveal humanity’s impact on the world around us.
 Discover how we can make a difference in keeping the Earth’s habitats clean and safe for all!

 Calling all Makers!
 Do you like to tinker and create new things?
 Try new technologies like 3D printing pens, learn about circuitry and robotics, and get hands on with traditional “making” methods like sewing as we join the Maker Movement together.

 Get ready to explore beyond the Galaxy’s edge!
 Explore the Universe by launching rockets, navigating the constellations, coding robots, and more!

-- All camp classes have a maximum of 12 students.
+- All camp classes have a maximum of 12 students for Kindergarten and a maximum of 15 students for 1st – 8th Grades.
 Campers and camp staff for each class will have limited interaction with other classes.